Apexxo-01/google-review-request/README.md

-# Trigger deploy
+# Review App

-This is a placeholder to force a Vercel redeploy.
+This is a working React + Vite + HashRouter + PWA setup for Vercel.